Washington Artillery Uniforms

 Antebellum Uniform 1850s

 Being a local militia, the Washington Artillery could choose whatever style uniform it desired.
-In the early 1850s it chose the US Model 1854 uniform with slight variations.
-However, by the late 1850s the Washington Artillery militia uniform was more closely patterned after the French.
+It chose to pattern its uniform after the French.
 After all, New Orleans had a strong French ancestry, and there was a certain amount of "romance" associated with both that European country and its military look.
 Napoleonic appeal was still strong.

 French artillery officer circa 1850s